Generic name: buprenorphine transdermal (skin patch) [ BUE-pre-NOR-feen ]

 What happens if I miss a dose?

-If you forget to change a patch on your scheduled day, remove the patch and apply a new one as soon as you remember.
+Remove the patch and apply a new one as soon as you remember.
 Do not wear extra patches to make up a missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A buprenorphine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, a weak pulse, very slow breathing, or coma.

 Buprenorphine transdermal can cause death in a child who gets a hold of a skin patch and places it in the mouth or on the skin.